Learn how easy it is to make your own unique, printed greeting cards with a Gel Printing Plate or Gel Press. Printmaking made easy!

 Have you heard about the latest craze in the crafting world??
 It is the Reusable Gel Printing Plate such as the Gelli Plate or Gel Press plate which takes monoprinting and general printmaking to a whole new level.

-I gotta tell you, this is an awesome fun way to make your own personalized gel printed cards for Valentines, Birthdays, Christmas and Mother’s day cards as well as mixed media journals, bookmarks and much more.
+I gotta tell you, this is an awesome fun way of gel printing cards for Valentines, Birthdays, Christmas and Mother’s day cards as well as mixed media journals, bookmarks and much more.

 - What is Gel Printing?